ThKrypt/QualCoder/01-Introduction.md

 ```sh
 pip install pyqt6 chardet ebooklib pillow ply pdfminer.six openpyxl pandas plotly pydub python-vlc six SpeechRecognition wordcloud xmlschema
 ```

+Be sure that you are in the QualCoder-Master directory before doing Step 6.

+To change the directory, enter or copy and run the script below.

+`cd /Applications/QualCoder-3.3`

 From the QualCoder-Master directory run the setup script: